Stadion Z'dežele

 Stadion Z'dežele is a football stadium in Celje, Slovenia.
-It has been the home ground of NK Celje since 2003.
-Prior to July 2017, the stadium had been called Arena Petrol.
+It is the home ground of NK Celje and has a seating capacity of 13,059.
+The stadium stands in the sports park under Golovec on the site of the former Opekarniška jama clay pit and was built in stages between 1999 and 2008.
+Between 2003 and 2017, the stadium was named Arena Petrol.